golang/proposal/design/43651-type-parameters.md

 * Type constraints are interface types.
 * The new predeclared name `any` is a type constraint that permits any type.
-* Interface types used as type constraints can have a list of predeclared types; only type arguments that match one of those types satisfy the constraint.
+* Interface types used as type constraints can embed additional elements to restrict the set of type arguments that satisfy the
+  contraint:
+  * an arbitrary type `T` restricts to that type
+  * an approximation element `~T` restricts to all types whose underlying type is `T`
+  * a union element `T1 | T2 | ...` restricts to any of the listed
+    elements
-* Generic functions may only use operations permitted by the type constraint.
+* Generic functions may only use operations supported by all the types permitted by the constraint.
 * Using a generic function or type requires passing type arguments.
 * Type inference permits omitting the type arguments of a function call in common cases.